 Employee cost calculation

-Before recruiting a new staff member, it is essential to understand how much an additional staff member will cost and add to the total business overheads.
-Preparing an employee cost calculation allows the business to check it has the financial resources to cover the extra costs.
-The three main costs to include in the calculation, are the annual salary, workplace pension, and the employer national insurance contributions.
+Before recruiting a new staff member, it is essential to understand the cost of an additional staff member and impact on the total business overheads.
+Preparing an employee cost calculation lets the business check it has the financial resources to cover the extra costs.
+The three main costs to calculate are the annual salary, workplace pension, and employer national insurance contributions.

-As an example, assume you recruit a new employee on an annual salary of £25,000, the total cost of employment to the business will be £27,945, consisting of:
+For example, assume you recruit a new employee on an annual salary of £25,000.
+From April 2025 the total cost of employment to the business will be £28,563, consisting of :

 Salary£25,000